Visitor conditions

 Article 4.1

-The museum complex is housed in historic buildings with exhibitions and activities spread over various locations as well as outdoors.
+The museum complex is housed in (among others) historical buildings with exhibitions and activities spread over various locations as well as outdoors.
 The museum is committed to achieving integral accessibility as much as possible.
 Both inside and outside the buildings, circumstances that affect personal accessibility must be taken into account.
 Individual circumstances and/or the weather conditions can have a significant influence on this.

 Article 4.2